-The overall objective of CIRCULAR IMPACTS is to develop an assessment based on concrete data and indicators of the macro-economic, societal, environmental and labour market impacts of a successful transition to a circular economy.
-The assessment should support the European Commission in its discussions with the Member States on progress in the circular economy transition and the implications for the EU economy especially in the context of the European Semester.
+The overall objective of the CIRCULAR IMPACTS project was to develop an assessment based on data and indicators of the macro-economic, societal and environmental impacts of a successful transition to a circular economy.
+The assessment aimed to support the European Commission in its discussions with the Member States on progress in the circular economy transition and the implications for the EU economy especially in the context of the European Semester.

-- collect an evidence base of reliable datasets and projections and make the evidence base available for the development of impact assessments on the circular economy;
+- Collected an evidence base of reliable datasets and projections and made the evidence base available for the development of impact assessments;

-- point out innovative approaches based on the circular economy concept in Member States;
+- Pointed out innovative approaches based on the circular-economy concept in Member States;

-- estimate and assess the macro-economic, societal and environmental costs and benefits of mainstreaming such approaches.
+- Compiled model-based estimates and assessments of macroeconomic, societal and environmental costs and benefits of circular-economy transitions; and

-- Collecting and unifying current collections and databases of evidence useful for this purpose, like www.measuring-progress.eu or the LIAISE KIT and making them available to all stakeholders, which need to understand and develop impact assessments in the context of the circular economy.
+- Collecting and unifying current collections of evidence useful for this purpose, making this evidence available to stakeholders seeking to develop impact assessments in the context of the circular economy;

-- Understanding with interactive stakeholder engagement tools in those case studies the impact of the transition on different sectors and stakeholders and the conditions and limits of the transition.
+- Using interactive stakeholder engagement in the case studies to understand the impact of the transition on different sectors and stakeholders and the conditions and limits of the transition;

-- Using the assembled existing evidence base and the evidence from case studies to estimate the impacts in the short, medium and long-term.
+- Using the project’s evidence base and the evidence from case studies to estimate impacts in the short, medium and long-term; and

 - Developing scenarios for mainstreaming and estimating the impacts of mainstreaming.